WillChing01/Pingu/docs/evaluation_tuning.md

 ```

 for the middlegame and endgame weights respectively.
 All constants have been absorbed into an arbitrary term $` \alpha > 0 `$ which can be scaled to adjust the learning rate of gradient descent.

+## Process

+The tuning dataset consisted of ~30M positions labelled by game result and it was obtained from this [post](https://talkchess.com/forum3/viewtopic.php?f=7&t=77502).

+A simple batch gradient descent algorithm with constant learning rate was used (available as ```/include/tuning.h``` in Pingu 2.0.0).

+All evaluation terms were tuned together and the tuner was manually stopped upon reaching a local minimum.

+## Results

+This tuning method was implemented before the release of Pingu 1.0.0 in this [commit](https://github.com/WillChing01/Pingu/commit/e7d6f53158079b0b67043c4fef67978a2ad21109).
+However the implementation had bugs in the maths and no test results were recorded due to human error.

+Tuning was fixed and optimized before the release of Pingu 2.0.0, and Pingu's evaluation (material, pst, rook/bishop mobility) received a full retuning in this [commit](https://github.com/WillChing01/Pingu/commit/d2423141cec12a95af9fea1daf0dea6cdaf750c9).
+This led to a gain of ~140 elo at 10+0.1s, and a gain of ~180 elo at 60+0.6s against the old version of Pingu.